festicket/front-end-meta/proposals/translations.md

 ## Proposed Solutions
 A list of possible solutions to the problems listed above, the same problem may have multiple solutions, as some of this solution may solve more than one problem.

+### Move translation to S3
+We can store the translations on a S3 bucket, access is fast and Transifex provides webhook that can be used to update S3 every time a resource is translated.

+Since our stack lives on AWS S3 can be considered an internal service, and in case of Transifex being down our system will keep working.

+### Pushing translation as part of the master build
+This will reduce manual operations and eliminate every possible race condition.
+But will also mean that translation can't be tested/prepared before we deploy to the production enviroment.
+A solution to this last point may be a smart use of feature switchers (we merge and deploy a new feature without actually enabling it).

+### Use branch to namespace resources
+We can add to the name of each resource the name of the git branch that we used to push the translations (or an hash derived from the branch name).
+This will create a series of resources not actually used by our system, but available to translators to work with.

+On the master release we will update the actual resource and delete this temporary one, at this point the Translations Memory Autofill will automatically apply the translations of the working in progress resource to the actual resource.

+This system can be improved using a different project for the branches, or selectively pushing only the resource that need to be translated before a release.

+### Create a non destructive push
+We can easily build a non destructive verison of push.
+We can download the list of the strings and merge them with the local version before pushing, this will avoid to delete anything ever from transifex.

+This will avoid the case in wich two people are working on the same resource but on differents strings, but will not solve the problem of two developer working on the same string.

+### Talk with translator and use Zeplin
+Everyday comunication with translators is a low effort task, Zeplin can be used to share some visual reference regarding page statuses or not yet published work (even if it doesn't contain the final copy).